 And can you actually get rid of them somehow?
 As you might have noticed, most bouts of pimples rarely leave any temporary or permanent scars.
 But when acne inflammation intensifies, it brings with it the possibility that the deeper layers of skin will be damaged as well.
 It’s exactly the modification of this deeper layer of skin that makes scarring possible.
-In this regard – not all acne was created equal.
+In this regard – not all acne is created equal, and not all skin types are equally prone to it.
 Some forms of acne, most notably the cystic kind, are especially prone to leave scarring.
 These marks may sometimes last for months and years – and there’s a special name for them.

 The most common type of pimple scarring - atrophic scars, are easily noticeable since they appear as hollowed our surfaces on the skin.
 Atrophic scars can take various shapes, such as shallow, round indentations on the skin surface, or even sometimes resemble sharp V-shaped or U-shaped cuts.
 Since atrophic scars are basically holes in the skin where healthy tissue was once present, they’re one of the most difficult types of scars to heal.

 Opposite in nature to the atrophic scars, hypertrophic scars are made of the buildup of tissue over the affected area and therefore resemble raised, protruding skin features.
 If we can think of atrophic scars as valleys or lakes in the skin, hypertrophic scars would be small hills or ridges.
 These hills or ridges in the skin are built from all the excess collagen during the acne inflammation.
 While hypertrophic scars are less common, they are still very challenging to repair.